Omolaso/Omolaso/README.md

 ### I am Tobi

 - 🔭 Frontend Engineer | Mobile Application Engineer.
-- 🌱 I’m decent with JavaScript, TypeScript, React, React-Native, and Next.
+- 🌱 I’m decent with JavaScript, TypeScript, React, React-Native, and NextJS.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...